Skip to main content

 Insulin Resistance a Central Feature

 A key consequence of chronic dietary inflammation is the development of insulin resistance.
-Insulin, a hormone produced by the pancreas, is responsible for regulating blood sugar levels by helping your cells absorb glucose for energy. can interfere with insulin’s ability to signal to your cells effectively.
+Insulin, a hormone produced by the pancreas, is responsible for regulating blood sugar levels by helping your cells absorb glucose for energy.
+Inflammatory cytokines can interfere with insulin’s ability to signal to your cells effectively.

 When your cells become resistant to insulin’s message, your pancreas compensates by producing more of it, leading to high levels of insulin in your bloodstream.
 This state of hyperinsulinemia is a precursor to type 2 diabetes and is associated with a host of other health issues, including weight gain, high blood pressure, and cardiovascular disease.

-The implications of for hormonal health are significant.
+The implications of insulin resistance for hormonal health are significant.
 In women, high insulin levels can stimulate the ovaries to produce more testosterone, leading to conditions like polycystic ovary syndrome (PCOS), which is characterized by irregular periods, acne, and fertility challenges.
 In men, insulin resistance is linked to lower testosterone levels, contributing to symptoms like fatigue, low libido, and loss of muscle mass.
 Addressing dietary inflammation is therefore a critical step in restoring insulin sensitivity and promoting hormonal balance.

 The Gut-Hormone Connection

 The health of your gut plays a pivotal role in the relationship between dietary inflammation and hormonal health.
 Your gut is home to a complex ecosystem of microorganisms known as the gut microbiome, which is essential for proper digestion, immune function, and even hormone metabolism.
-An inflammatory diet can disrupt the balance of your gut microbiome, leading to a condition called dysbiosis.
-This imbalance can compromise the integrity of your gut lining, allowing inflammatory substances to leak into your bloodstream and trigger a systemic immune response.

-A healthy is also involved in the metabolism of estrogen.
+A healthy gut microbiome is also involved in the metabolism of estrogen.
 Certain gut bacteria produce an enzyme called beta-glucuronidase, which helps to regulate estrogen levels in the body.
 When the gut microbiome is out of balance, this process can be impaired, leading to either an excess or a deficiency of estrogen.

 This can contribute to a range of hormonal symptoms, from premenstrual syndrome (PMS) and heavy periods to menopausal symptoms like hot flashes and night sweats.
 Supporting your gut health through a nutrient-dense, anti-inflammatory diet is therefore essential for maintaining hormonal equilibrium.